ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 ## Listonomicon v3.1.0 (WIP not released)

 Save Safe?
-Yeah for most people.
+Yes-ish for most people.
 You may want/need to respec some characters based on changes and updates.
+Please read patch notes, anyone continuing a game from v3.0.1 will need to enable OPTIONAL_Many More Monsters.

 **Combat Extender**